Residencies in Athletic Training:

 - $10,000/year stipend

-- Tuition and fees toward the M.S. in Medical Sciences, Concentration in Athletic Training degree program covered by the Department of Orthopaedics and Sports Medicine
+- Tuition and fees toward the M.S. in Advanced Athletic Training Program covered by the Department of Orthopaedics and Sports Medicine